 - Trying to intimidate a juror or court officer

 Because the statutes are so broad, many innocent or inadvertent actions might trigger an indictment.
 Furthermore, a defendant does not have to actually succeed in obstructing the proceeding; it is enough that they attempted to.

 The penalties a defendant faces will depend on the circumstances and which statute you are charged under.
-As examples:

 - Under 18 U.S.C. § 1505, a defendant can face up to five years in jail along with a fine if they obstruct a proceeding before a department, committee, or agency.

 - Under 18 U.S.C. § 1503, a defendant faces even stiffer penalties for attempting to obstruct a jury or grand jury.
 For example, a defendant who attempts to influence a juror when charged with a Class A or B felony faces up to 20 years in jail and a fine.

 Even if the prosecutor does not try to throw the book at you, you still face the prospect of a felony on your record, in addition to any fine you must pay.
 For these reasons, you absolutely need an experienced criminal defense attorney who understands criminal law and obstruction of justice charges specifically.